14 September 2010, Sheraton Hotel, Sofia, Bulgaria

 He also outlined the problem of demographics in Bulgaria as one of great concern.
 He noted statistics, which showed that by 2050 there may be as few as 5 million people living in Bulgaria.
 France had a similar problem in the 19 century, the diplomat said, and recommended more determination, public debate, and support for the family.
 Etinne de Poncins said that “In any case, the family and in particular the mother should not be asked to choose between work or children,” before going on to explain that tax incentives might form part of a solution.

 The last challenge the diplomat underlined was a recommendation for more free and public discussion about the period around 1944, especially concerning the victims of communism.
-“After three years in Bulgaria, I can say that the country is on the right track,” said the ambassador, who took office six months after the country became an EU member.
+“After three years in Bulgaria, I can say that the country is on the right track,” said the Ambassador, who took office six months after the country became an EU member.
 He described democracy in Bulgaria as well functioning, despite having flaws.

 Etienne de Poncins summarized his lecture by remarking that “the Bulgarian people are brave and talented, but it is surprising that they do not have enough faith in themselves”.
 He encouraged Bulgarians to be more positive in their outlook and to have faith in themselves and European institutions.
-“Bulgaria has many trump cards in all areas,” the ambassador was clear.
+“Bulgaria has many trump cards in all areas,” the Ambassador was clear.
 Throughout his three years in Bulgaria, de Poncins tried to spend as little time as possible in the office, preferring to venture out around the country discussing issues with the local people.
-Etienne de Poncins is leaving Bulgaria to take up his new role as Ambassador to Kenya with responsibilities for Somalia.
+Etienne de Poncins was leaving Bulgaria to take up his new role as Ambassador to Kenya with responsibilities for Somalia.